-CloudTrail Processing Library provides functionality to handle tasks such as continuously polling a Amazon Simple Queue Service (SQS) queue, reading and parsing SQS messages, downloading log files stored in S3, parsing and serializing events in the log file in a fault tolerant manner.
+CloudTrail Processing Library provides functionality to handle tasks such as continuously polling a SQS queue, reading and parsing Amazon Simple Queue Service (SQS) messages, downloading log files stored in Amazon S3, parsing and serializing log file events in a fault-tolerant manner.
 For more information, go to the user guide section of the CloudTrail documentation.

 Q: What software do I need to start using the CloudTrail Processing Library?

 You need aws-java-sdk version 1.9.3 and Java 1.7 or higher.